Skip to main content

 The script came to the cast and crew without stage directions, allowing director JM Christiansen and the crew the freedom to figure out their own interpretation.

-UNOTheatre brought in an Omaha-based artist, Hugo Zamorano, to create graffiti-painted sets that added to an urban, contemporary presentation.
+UNOTheatre brought in an Omaha-based artist, Hugo Zamorano, to work with set designer Adam Whittredge to create graffiti-painted sets that added to an urban, contemporary presentation.
 They also used the opportunity of its construction to expose this art form to students in the College of Communication, Fine Arts, and Media, where Zamorano led a workshop to explain the creative process.
-In the set’s final design, Zamorano included the works of students, keeping the show’s portrayal of a population making their statement around their environment.
+In the set’s final design, Whittredge included the works of Zamorano and students, keeping the show’s portrayal of a population making their statement around their environment.

 For the cast and crew, the creative process highlights a thriving arts community at the university that stresses the role creative expression has in education and society.
 This includes even non-theater majors, who find positions in UNOTheatre productions while also pursuing other career opportunities.